shibeztv/shibezbot/README.md

 - `?addlearn` on a popular channel with similar chat culture is great for bulk-learning vocabulary fast.
 - Set `?minlines 200` for noticeably better sentence quality.
-- Use `?stop` to silence the bot during a stream moment, then `?start` to resume.
 - The bot ignores its own messages and common bot accounts automatically.

 ---